KingForker01/Mavericks_Website/README.md

 # Mavericks_Website
-Mavericks SC website which is a mumbai based football team/club.
+Mavericks SC website which is a Mumbai/Thane based football team/club.